At Harvard Medical School

 A Science Writer Fellowship program had been running from 2000 to 2014 and is currently on hiatus.

 From 1997 until 2001, the main area of support for Italian science by the Giovanni Armenise Harvard Foundation was through inter-institutional Collaborative Research Grants, designed to promote connectivity between scientific centers of excellence in Italy and Harvard Medical School’s basic science centers.
 The Collaborative Research Grants amounting to a total investment of just under $6 million distributed over 5 years, provided support to 56 scientists at five Italian institutions and led to over 30 publications in a broad range of research fields, and a new center for structural biology in Milan.

 The Armenise Harvard Foundation nurtures scientific investigation and education through international symposia and other meetings that foster the exchange of ideas and encourage productive international collaborations.

 The Armenise symposia are invitation-only meetings that give participants the opportunity to discuss, analyze and dissect a broad range of theories, discoveries and lines of inquiry in a supportive atmosphere.

-In addition to the symposia, the Foundation has also hosted several public and semi-private conferences and workshops both in the United States and in Italy, exploring topics in cancer biology, neuroscience, structural biology, genetics and genomics, cell biology, systems biology, microbiology and immunology.
+In addition to the symposia, the Foundation has also hosted several public and semi-private conferences and seminars both in the United States and in Italy, exploring topics in cancer biology, neuroscience, structural biology, genetics and genomics, cell biology, systems biology, microbiology and immunology.